THE MARRIAGE CEREMONY

 AFTER YOU HAVE MET WITH THE PRIEST OR DEACON WHO IS CELEBRATING YOUR WEDDING AND HAVE SCHEDULED THE DATE WITH US:

-Please print this Wedding Policy Agreement, read it, sign it and send in with your deposit for the church.
+You will receive a Wedding Policy Agreement from our wedding office.
+Read it, sign it and send in with your deposit for the church.